Central Virginia

 • 00:36:33

-And if you could come to agreements together on taxes that you want to raise locally, they're already within your powers so that they go towards transit services this year or in the future years.
+And if you could come to agreements together on taxes that you want to raise locally, they're already within your powers so that they go towards training for services this year or in the future years.

 • 00:36:44